Capital punishment in the Gaza Strip: Executions during the 2014 Gaza war

-According to Amnesty, 23 Palestinians were executed by Hamas in the course of the 2014 conflict - 16 of them imprisoned from before the conflict.
-From among the executed, 6 were killed by a firing squad outside a mosque in front of hundreds of spectators including children.
+According to an Amnesty International report, 23 Palestinians were executed by Al-Qassam in the course of the 2014 conflict, and 16 of those people had been in prison since before the war began.
+Some were on trial for espionage, but those trials were suddenly cut short.
+From among the executed, 6 were killed by a firing squad outside a mosque in front of hundreds of spectators, including children.
+Amnesty claimed that Hamas used the cover of the war, which had a very heavy death toll, to carry out summary executions, to settle scores against opponents under the pretext they were collaborators with Israel.
+They were also accused of torture.